For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 A loader service registers installed components in the

 mysql.componentsystem table, and installs registered components during the startup sequence for subsequent server restarts.

-For general information about the component infrastructure and its SQL-level interface, see Server Components.
-For information about the internal implementation of components, see http://dev.mysql.com/doc/dev/mysql-server/.
+For general information about the component infrastructure and its SQL-level interface, see MySQL Components.
+For information about the internal implementation of components, see the MySQL Server Doxygen documentation, available at https://dev.mysql.com/doc/index-other.html.
+(WL #4102)

 Incompatible Change; InnoDB: Previously, enabling the

 innodb_read_onlysystem variable prevented creating and dropping tables only for the